microsoft/DirectX-Specs/d3d/SamplerFeedback.md

 When transcoding to or from an opaque MinMip feedback resource, the non-opaque resources has the following properties:
 * It is a BUFFER.
 * For a feedback map of texure size {FeedbackWidth, FeedbackHeight}
-  * It has a size of at least FeedbackWidth * FeedbackHeight.
+  * It has a size of at least ceil(FeedbackWidth / MipRegionWidth) * ceil(FeedbackHeight / MipRegionHeight).
 * It, like all buffers, has format DXGI_FORMAT_UNKNOWN.
 * It, like all buffers, has sample count 1, sample quality 0.